eko/docker-symfony/README.md

 To use xdebug change the line `"docker.host:127.0.0.1"` in docker-compose.yml and replace 127.0.0.1 with your machine ip addres.
 If your IDE default port is not set to 5902 you should do that, too.

+You can check your host machine address by typing this command in Unix terminal:

+`ip addr show`

 # Code license